What Is Clay Soil: Understanding Properties, Improvement Techniques, Pros & Cons, Uses

 How To Improve Clay Soil

-The improvement of clay soil will take time and effort work but the good thing is that the clay soil work you do instantly improve the structure of your existing soil and make them easier to work with it.
+The improvement of clay soil will take time and effort work but the good thing is that the clay soil work you do instantly improve the structure of your existing soil and make it easier to work with it.

 For the improvement of existing soil, you need to add 6 to 8 inches of organic matter to the entire bed.
 Also, you can add according to your need in it organic matter.
+Grass clipping, shredded leaves, compost, rotted manure, rotted manure, and compost are all perfect choices.

 Then spread organic matter on the top of the soil, here where the manual labor comes in the organic matter needs to be mixed into the top 6 to 12 inches of soil.